 If the offender is alcohol dependent, we may refer them to an abstinence based treatment programme elsewhere; or we may work with them individually.

 The programme runs for six hours a week on three consecutive Saturdays.

 1st floor, Prime Property House, 2 Woodward St, Wellington

 1) Judges may sentence a repeat drink driver to do the programme and a referral is then made by their probation officer.
 Each client is screened and assessed in a one hour interview.
 If the client is suitable, they will be informed of the starting date and provided with further information about the programme.

-If we have spaces available, we may consider referrals from lawyers, AOD clinicians and clients who wish to get their licence back after an indefinite disqualification.
+2) If we have spaces available, we also take self-referrals from clients who wish to get their licence back after an indefinite disqualification.
 This also involves an AOD assessment and the client will need to